jarviscanada/jarvis_data_eng_KevinShimotakahara/core_java/grep/README.md

 `egrep -r {regex} {rootPath} > {outFile}`

-Just as the above command would
+Just as the above `egrep` command would
 1. **Inspect** all files inside the indicated directory `rootPath` (including sub-directories)
 2. **Print** all lines of each file inspected that match the `regex` pattern provided into a text file
-3. **Save** the file in the directory and under the name provided by `outFile1
+3. **Save** the file in the directory and under the name provided by `outFile`,

-This application operates the same way.
+this application operates the same way.
 To get started with an example, pull the project code, and navigate to the project's root directory called "grep" in your terminal.
 Then, run the commands below: